DataTalksClub/llm-zoomcamp/README.md

   <a href="https://airtable.com/appPPxkgYLH06Mvbw/shr7WtxHEPXxaui0Q"><img src="https://user-images.githubusercontent.com/875246/185755203-17945fd1-6b64-46f2-8377-1011dcb1a444.png" height="50" /></a>
 </p>

-LLM Zoomcamp - a free online course about real-life applications of LLMs
+LLM Zoomcamp - a free online course about real-life applications of LLMs.
 In 10 weeks you will learn how to build an AI bot that can answer questions about your knowledge base.

-We plan to run the first iteration in Summer 2024

-We will cover topics like LLMs and RAG
+We plan to run the first iteration in Summer 2024.
+We will cover topics like LLMs and RAG.

+Give us a star to support the initiative!

 Pre-requisites: